Language

 Regex Tester

-Test and debug regular expressions with live matching, capture group highlighting, replace mode, and a built-in cheatsheet.
+Test and debug regular expressions with live matching, color-coded capture groups, replace mode, a built-in cheatsheet, and ten common patterns.

-Regex Tester is an online tool for testing and debugging regular expressions (regex).
-Enter a pattern, type or paste your test string, and instantly see all matches highlighted in real time.
+Regex Tester is an online tool for testing and debugging regular expressions.
+Type a pattern, paste your text, and every match is highlighted in real time as you type — no button to press, no code to write.

 Live Matching